UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 - "How to find your way around RStudio?"
 - "How to interact with R?"
 - "How to manage your environment?"
-- "How to install packages?"
 objectives:
-- "To gain familiarity with the various panes in the RStudio IDE"
+- "Describe the purpose and use of each pane in the RStudio IDE"
-- "To gain familiarity with the buttons, short cuts and options in the RStudio IDE"
+- "Locate buttons and options in the RStudio IDE"
-- "To understand variables and how to assign to them"
+- "Define a variable"
+- "Assign data to a variable"
-- "To be able to manage your workspace in an interactive R session"
+- "Manage a workspace in an interactive R session"
-- "To be able to use mathematical and comparison operations"
+- "Use mathematical and comparison operators"
-- "To be able to call functions"
+- "Call functions"
-- "Introduction to package management"
 keypoints:
 - "Use RStudio to write and run R programs."
 - "R has the usual arithmetic operators and mathematical functions."
 - "Use `<-` to assign values to variables."
 - "Use `ls()` to list the variables in a program."
 - "Use `rm()` to delete objects in a program."
-- "Use `install.packages()` to install packages (libraries)."
 source: Rmd
 ---